CKOR

-CKOR is a Canadian radio station in Penticton, British Columbia.
-Bell Media owns the station, which operates at 800 AM with 10,000 watts of transmission power in the daytime and 500 watts at night, and airs an adult hits format under the Bounce brand.
+CKOR (800 AM) is a Canadian radio station in Penticton, British Columbia.
+Vista Radio owns the station, which operates with 10,000 watts of transmission power in the daytime and 500 watts at night, and airs a classic hits format under the Summit brand.
 CKOR uses a non-directional antenna at all times.

 History

 CKOR was first signed on in 1946 by Okanagan Broadcasters Ltd., the owner of Kelowna radio station CKOV, as CKOK, a rebroadcaster of the Kelowna station, at its original frequency of 1450 AM with 250 watts of power.
 In 1948, CKOK moved to its current spot on the AM dial, and in September that year, became autonomous from CKOV as it began airing its own schedule.

 In 1950, CKOK increased its power to 1000 watts in the daytime and 500 watts at night.
 By 1957, CKOK Ltd. was established as the station's owner, and it was an affiliate of CBC Radio's Dominion Network.
-After the Dominion Network dissolved, the station was an affiliate of the main CBC Radio network until 1977.
+After the Dominion Network dissolved, the station was an affiliate of the main CBC Radio network until 1985 when the CBC licensed CBTP-FM.
+The station ran a reduced amount of CBC programing from 1977 having moved the CBC programing to CKOK-FM.
 Two of the principal owners were Maurice Finnerty and Roy Chapman.
 Chapman eventually relinquished his portion to the Finnerty family.
 Maurice Finnerty served as Provincial MLA for Okanagan-Similkameen from 1949 to 1952 and was mayor of Penticton from 1962 to 1967.
 CKOK's daytime power was increased to 10 kilowatts in 1960, and on June 1, 1965, station parent CKOK Ltd. signed on CKOK-FM, which mostly simulcast its AM sister's programming in the beginning.
 On April 14, 1972, ownership of CKOK, CKOK-FM and parent company Okanagan Radio Ltd. (the successor of CKOK Ltd.) was transferred from the Finnerty family to Fraser Valley Broadcasters Ltd. (the owner of CHWK Chilliwack and CFVR Abbotsford).
 With Gerald Pash as the Managing Director, the station was named AM Station of the Year by the British Columbia Association of Broadcasters in 1973.
 In September 1974 Fraser Valley Broadcasters sold Okanagan Radio Limited to Dennis Barkman, Ken Davis and Gerald Pash.
 Pash was named BC Associations of Broadcasters "Broadcaster Citizen of the Year" in 1983 and he was Penticton "Citizen of the Year" in 1985.